gnolang/gno/.benchmarks/README.md

 Now let's see how to add your tests to the generated benchmark graphs and also add as checks if they are fast enough on every PR:

-## Add new benchmarks to generated graphs.
+## Add new benchmarks to generated graphs

 All benchmarks can be added to these graphs to keep track of the performance evolution on different parts of the code.
 This is done adding new lines on [gobenchdata-web.yml](https://github.com/gnolang/gno/blob/gh-benchmarks/gobenchdata-web.yml)